 UP-CIFAL Philippines and the UP Diliman Asian Center co-organized a lecture-forum on the roles and positions of the Philippines in the Association of South East Asian Nations (ASEAN), which was held on Thursday, 08 February, at the Seminar Room of the Asian Center, University of the Philippines.

 The event was conducted in partnership with Thailand’s King Prajadhipok’s Institute (KPI).
-A delegation of about 30 KPI students visited UP as part of a learning tour about ASEAN.
+A delegation of 30 graduate students and professionals from the KPI visited UP as part of a learning tour about ASEAN.

-The keynote speaker in the lecture-forum was Philippine Permanent Representative to the ASEAN Ambassador Elizabeth Buensuceso, who shared insights into the country’s national positions on current issues being
+The keynote speaker in the lecture-forum was Philippine Permanent Representative to the ASEAN Ambassador Elizabeth Buensuceso, who shared insights into the country’s national positions on current issues.

 Amb.
 Buensuceso provided an overview of the concerns most important to each ASEAN member state to illustrate the diverse perspectives and interests of each country.